Posted on: June 01, 2018in Blog

 4. Approaches to Scope and Length of Electronic Record Retention

-Record retention literature describes a number of approaches to email and electronic record retention.
+Record retention literature describes several approaches to email and electronic record retention.
 Although an organization may elect to keep forever all electronically stored information, including email, there is no legal obligation to do so.
 The Supreme Court endorsed this principle in Arthur Andersen LLP v.
-United States, 544 U.S. 696, albeit too late to help Arthur Andersen.
+United States (2005) 544 U.S. 696, albeit too late to help Arthur Andersen.

 Organizations impose electronic retention limits for two cost-related reasons:

-- Reduce the cost and risk in litigation of handling large volumes of electronic information.
+- To reduce the cost and risk in litigation of handling large volumes of electronic information.

 5. Litigation Holds